zlepper/worker-rpc/README.md

 #### Why the whole "connection" part?
 The library supports other ways of using "workers" than just web workers. e.g., `worker_threads` from node.js.
-Additionally, it is possible to plug your own connection implementation, fx to allow usage of WebSockets to communicate with a web server.
+Additionally, it is possible to plug your own connection implementation, e.g., to allow usage of WebSockets to communicate with a web server, or maybe Electron's IPC.

 #### How to I stop the connection when I want to get rid of it?
 Just `.terminate()` the worker, or equivalent with whatever connection library you are using.